 The HASP was developed for the NWPGS using pertinent information about the site, potential contaminants and hazards that may be encountered, and hazards inherent to routine activities performed during NWPGS operations.
-The HASP can be found on the Public Documents website (https://pubdocs.pad.pppo.gov/).
+The HASP can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).